dsorrentino/lab-automation/roles/ocp-provisioner-role/files/README.txt

 99_create_image_cache.sh - Script to utilize a local OS Image Cache.
 Should be run before creating the manifests as it updates install-config.yaml

+Directory:   helper_scripts/overrides
+Description: Contains deployment overrides that can be applied to the deployment manifests

 The overrides directory has configuration files for:

 - Changing the NTP configuration of the Masters & Workers